ray-project/ray/doc/source/install-on-docker.md

 You can install Ray on any platform that runs Docker.
 We do not presently publish Docker images for Ray, but you can build them yourself using the Ray distribution.

-Using Docker can streamline the build process reliable way to get up and running quickly.
+Using Docker can streamline the build process and provide a reliable way to get up and running quickly.

 ## Install Docker

 ### Mac, Linux, Windows platforms

 The Docker Platform release is available for Mac, Windows, and Linux platforms.
 Please download the appropriate version from the [Docker website](https://www.docker.com/products/overview#/install_the_platform) and follow the corresponding installation instructions.
+Linux user may find these [alternate instructions](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04) helpful.

 ### Docker installation on EC2 with Ubuntu

 The instructions below show in detail how to prepare an Amazon EC2 instance running Ubuntu 16.04 for use with Docker.

-Apply patches to the system:
+Apply initialize the package repository and apply system updates:

 ```
 sudo apt-get update